 Outdoor Environmental Program: Teva

 Nature is an important emphasis at our school.
-We have two full-time nature teachers on staff who teach daily half-hour classes to all children beginning in the one-year-old class.
+We have a full-time nature teacher on staff who teach daily half-hour classes to all children beginning in the one-year-old class.
 Children work in our large vegetable garden growing, weeding, harvesting and cooking our seasonable vegetables.
 They also pick fruit from our citrus orchard, fruit trees, and berry bushes.
-They care for our bunnies and chickens.
+They help care for our bunnies, chickens, and fish pond.
 The children feed them as well as gather the chicken’s eggs daily.
-The children also raise butterflies, ladybugs and other insects.
-Each class also have class pets ranging from fish to birds to hamsters and gerbils.
+The children also raise butterflies, ladybugs and other insects throughout the school year.
+Each class also have class pets ranging from fish to birds to bearded dragons.
 In addition to our gardening classes, we have a bat house, nature trails, and a fitness trail.
 Classes learn about science, including wind energy, solar energy, force of motion and weather.
 Our goal is to teach children at a young age how important the earth is to all of us.
 We believe each of us has a responsibility to take care of the earth and all the creatures on it.

 Shalom!
 My name is Meagan and this will be my second year teaching at B’nai Israel.
 I am originally from Western Pennsylvania.
 I moved to Gainesville about five years ago where I now live with my husband, stepdaughter, 2 dogs, and 3 cats.
 I am excited to share my knowledge of plants, animals, insects of all kinds, and how we all connect to help each other grow.
 This year will be adventurous, inspiring, and I cannot wait to see what this year will bring!